ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 * ``ib_send_lat`` - Test latency with send transactions.

-The examples in this section use ``ib_send_bw``, but you can accomplish similar with any other test you require.
-The goal of the tests in this section is to verify high speed Host to Host (H2H) data transfer rates between nodes before including GPU traffic, therefore the ``use_rocm`` flag is avoided in all commands.

 The examples in this section use the ``ib_send_bw`` tool, but you can achieve similar results with other benchmarking tools, depending on your requirements.
 The primary objective of these tests is to verify high-speed Host-to-Host (H2H)